Why is the Infinite Banking Concept great for College Funding?

-Families save for college various ways.
-There’s the Coverdale Education IRA, as well as 529 plans and custodial accounts, to name a few.
+Families save for college in various ways.
+There’s the Coverdale Education IRA, brokerage accounts, as well as 529 plans and custodial accounts, to name a few.
 They all have advantages and disadvantages.
-You must remember that any money left in a child’s custodial account once that child reaches the age of responsibility, usually 21, belongs to the child.
+Regarding custodial accounts…you must remember that any money left in a child’s custodial account once that child reaches the age of responsibility, usually 21, belongs to the child.
 Actually, once you put any money in a custodial account, it belongs to the child with you as the custodian.
 So if the child doesn’t finish college, and turns 21, you have to let him/her have the money.
 That may not be the best thing, but I’ve seen it happen.
 And the money in a custodial account counts against the child for college loans and grants.

 - The money in a 529 plan counts against student eligibility for financial aid.

 - There are tax consequences if not used for qualified expenses.

 - The plans charge commissions, administrative fees, and investment expenses that can significantly reduce the growth of your money.